Princess Helena of the United Kingdom: Edwardian period

 Helena's favourite son, Prince Christian Victor, died in 1900, followed three months later by her mother Queen Victoria, who died at Osborne House on 22 January 1901.
 The new King, Edward VII, did not have close ties with his surviving sisters, with the exception of Princess Louise.
 Helena's nephew, Prince Alexander of Battenberg (later Marquess of Carisbrooke) recorded that Queen Alexandra was jealous of the royal family, and would not invite her sisters-in-law to Sandringham.
 Moreover, Alexandra never fully reconciled herself to Helena and Christian following their marriage controversy in the 1860s.

 Helena saw relatively little of her surviving siblings, and continued her role as a support to the monarchy and a campaigner for the many charities she represented.
 She and Christian led a quiet life, but did carry out a few royal engagements.
 On one such occasion, the elderly couple represented the King at the silver wedding anniversary, in 1906, of Kaiser Wilhelm II (Helena's nephew) and his wife Augusta Victoria (Christian's niece).
 During the Edwardian period, Helena visited the grave of her son, Prince Christian Victor, who died in 1900 following a bout with malaria while serving in the Second Boer War.
 She was met by South African Prime Minister Louis Botha, but Jan Smuts refused to meet her, partly because he was bitter that South Africa had lost the war and partly because his son had died in a British concentration camp.

-In 1902, Prince and Princess Christian moved to Schomberg House, 77–78 Pall Mall, London, half of which is now part of the Oxford and Cambridge Club.
+In 1902, Prince and Princess Christian moved to De Vesci House (No. 77–78) Pall Mall, London, which was known as Schomberg House during the time when Princess Helena occupied the house as her London residence.

 Before the First World War, she was one of the few maternal relatives that her nephew Kaiser Wilhelm II was close to.
 When he welcomed his first child, he went against Prussian tradition by asking Helena, not his mother, to assign a nurse for his son, causing a family scandal.